ewwwin/umbreon.online/_posts/2024-09-06-fastmail-static-site-sync.md

 set up a second website in Fastmail for the `www` subdomain and just set it to redirect to your canonical URL.

+and just as a note: setting a low TTL on your DNS records will not save you from having to wait a long time for Fastmail to re-fetch your records if you fuck up the first time and have to change them. even with a TTL of 30s, i still waited at least half an hour before the new records took effect, and the "re-check DNS" button in domain settings doesn't seem to refresh its view of non-mail records so there's literally nothing you can do about it.

 god i love computers.

 [fastmail-webdav]: https://www.fastmail.help/hc/en-us/articles/1500000277882-Remote-file-access